 Winnie assumes they’ll observe the day as they had the previous two years—watching Lady and the Tramp and eating a spaghetti dinner.
 But, Lizzy has other plans, and Mr. Willis has been invited to an inventor’s convention in Chicago.

 When Mr. Willis tells the girls he’s flying to the convention, Winnie fears he will die in a plane crash.
 There are frequent references to death in the book—remembering her mother’s death and fearing her father is going to die.
-The circus owner is an old war veteran whose fellow soldiers continue to pass away year after year.
+The owner of a circus in the area is an old war veteran whose fellow soldiers continue to pass away year after year.
 Before the circus, he receives word that the last three men have also died, and they drink a toast to them.

 The equine focus is on a horse named Midnight who is part of a circus act with his young rider, Ramon.
 When the circus performs at various towns in the vicinity, Winnie notices something is wrong with Midnight.
 He acts frightened and misbehaves during his performances.
 She gives Ramon advice on how to handle him.
 It appears that someone is deliberately trying to sabotage the act, and Winnie thinks she knows who it is.